 - Curriculum Vitae (CV): A CV should include a comprehensive chronological listing of your professional achievements including academic credentials and employment.
 Please include the title of any publications or research projects

 - Three (3) letters of recommendation: you will be asked to list their name, organization, title, relationship, and email address.
 Rice uses an online recommendation service (Interfolio).
 Recommenders named in the application form will be sent an automated email requesting that they complete an online evaluation and upload the letter of recommendation.
-We advise applicants to make sure recommenders know to expect this email and to give them sufficient time to complete this task ahead of the application deadline.
+We advise applicants to ensure recommenders know to expect this email and to give them sufficient time to complete this task before the application deadline.
 Letters of recommendation should be from individuals best qualified to testify to the applicant’s capacity for graduate work in Art History.
 Academic references representing the applicant’s major field are preferred.
 If this is not possible, individuals who can comment on qualities relevant to the applicant’s academic goals and research will be accepted.

 - Writing Sample (15-25 pages): any research paper from your undergraduate or masters program or another work that reflects your critical thinking